 WAC 132U-126-005 STATEMENT OF JURISDICTION.
+(1) The student conduct code shall apply to student conduct that occurs: (a) On college premises; (b) At or in connection with college sponsored activities; or (c) To off-campus conduct that, in the judgment of the college, adversely affects the college community or the pursuit of its objectives.

-- A. The student conduct code shall apply to student conduct that occurs - on college premises; - 2. at or in connection with college sponsored activities; or - 3. to off-campus conduct that, in the judgment of the college, adversely affects the college community or the pursuit of its objectives. - B. Jurisdiction extends to locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training, internships, cooperative and distance education, on-line education, practicums, supervised work experiences, study abroad, or any other college-sanctioned social or club activities. - C. Students are responsible for their conduct from the time of admissions to the college through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
-The student conduct officer has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct that occurs off-campus. - D. These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
+- (2) Jurisdiction extends to, but is not limited to, locations in which students or student groups are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training, internships, cooperative and distance education, online education, practicums, supervised work experiences, study abroad, or any other college-sanctioned social or club activities and college sanctioned housing. - (3) Students are responsible for their conduct from notification of admissions to the college through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
+The student conduct officer has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct that occurs off campus. - (4) These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.

 WAC 132U-126-010 DEFINITIONS.
-The following definitions shall apply for purpose of this student conduct code:
+The following definitions shall apply for the purpose of this student conduct code: